arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

 <!--
 NavPath: Computer Vision API
-LinkLabel: How to call Vision API
+LinkLabel: How to call Computer Vision API
 Url: Computer-Vision-API/documentation/how-to-call
 Weight: 93
 -->

 #How to Call Computer Vision API

-This guide demonstrates how to call Vision API using REST.
-The samples are written both in C# using the Vision API client library, and as HTTP POST/GET calls.
+This guide demonstrates how to call Computer Vision API using REST.
+The samples are written both in C# using the Computer Vision API client library, and as HTTP POST/GET calls.
 We will focus on:

 -	How to get "Tags", "Description" and "Categories".
 -	How to get "Domain-specific" information (celebrities).